putputay/api-integration/README.md

 ### <a name="v1/quote"></a>GET /v1/{chainID}/quote
-Returns the best exchange offer and input parameters for the transaction
+Returns the best exchange offer and input parameters for the transaction.
 #### Input Parameters
 * **chainID** `required` – ID of the blockchain tokens must be exchanged on (supported networks - `v1/platforms`).
 * **fromTokenAddress** `required` – smart contract address of the sale token.